CesareIurlaro/clips-project/README.md

 To realize them in CLIPS, ordered facts has been used.

 They are:
-- `node`, which represent the node currently examined
+- `node`, which represent the node currently examined,
-- `newnode`, which expand, after making a action, the new nodes
+- `newnode`, which expand, after making a action, the new nodes,
-- `state`, which configure the environment through the a priori knowledge bases
+- `state`, which configure the environment through the a priori knowledge bases,
 - `status`, which maintain informations about cities and means of transport.
 A precise configuration of a state of the state space is represented by the set of ordered facts `status` having the same value as the `ident` slot.